Is An Annuity Right For You?

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 An annuity is a contract that allows you to invest a sum of money with a life insurance company in exchange for a guarantee of future fixed income over a set period or even a lifetime.
-Annuities are typically used to accumulate assets for retirement purposes or generate income during your lifetime or the lifetime of your beneficiary.
+Annuities are typically used to accumulate assets for retirement or to generate income during your lifetime or your beneficiary’s lifetime.

 When determining whether an annuity is the right asset to add to your portfolio, consider the following questions: